bensivo/mapo/tests/manual-tests.md

 ## Pan
 ```
 Panning:
-    W: I click and drag with the right mouse button
+    W: I right-click and drag
     T: The canvas should pan

 ```